Directed polymers in a random environment: a review of the phase transitions: Weak and strong disorder

-Since $\bbE[W_\infty^\beta] \leq 1$ we have that the above inequality is actually an equality and if $W_\infty>0$ a.s. this implies that $\bbE[W_\infty^\beta]=1$.
+and if $W_\infty>0$ a.s. this implies that $\bbE[W_\infty^\beta]=1$.
 This, combined with the fact that $W_n^\beta$ is a non-negative martingale, implies uniform integrability, see \cite{D19}, Chapter 4, Theorem 5.2. \end{proof} \begin{remark} {\rm It is worth noting that the above equivalence between uniform integrability and positivity of the limit of the martingale is a more general feature shared among martingales which have a ``linear'' structure as that in \eqref{linear1} and \eqref{linear2}.
 Systems possessing such property often go by the name ``linear systems'' and they appear in branching and interacting particle systems, see \cite{L85}, Chapter IX.2.
-We should point out, though, that there are examples of directed polymer models on more exotic graph structures for which this equivalence fails \cite{CSZ21}. } \end{remark} The dichotomy between weak and strong disorder is marked by a critical value of the temperature.
+We should point out, though, that there are examples of directed polymer models on more exotic graph structures for which this equivalence fails \cite{CoSeZe21}. } \end{remark} The dichotomy between weak and strong disorder is marked by a critical value of the temperature.
 More precisely, we define

 In other words, $ W_\infty^\beta >0$ for $\beta<\beta_c$ and $ W_\infty^\beta =0$ for $\beta>\beta_c$.
 The fact that this phase transition takes places only at a single value $\beta_c$ is a consequence of a monotonicity property.
 More precisely, as we will show below, for $\gamma\in (0,1)$, the function $\beta\to \bbE[(W_n^\beta)^\gamma]$ is non-increasing.
 Then, since for $\gamma<1$, $(W_n^\beta)^\gamma$ is uniformly integrable, we have that $\lim_{n\to \infty}\bbE[(W_n^\beta)^\gamma] =\bbE[(W_\infty^\beta)^\gamma] $ and by the mentioned monotonicity, if $ \bbE[(W_\infty^\beta)^\gamma]=0$ (which would imply that $W_\infty^\beta=0$ a.s.) for some $\beta$, then it will also be zero for all larger ones.